efreesen/active_repository/README.md

   Finished in **7.01** seconds
   90 examples, 0 failures

 In ActiveRepository you will always work with ActiveRepository objects, so you can create relations between ActiveRecord and Mongoid seamlessly.
-You can even use Mongoid's Origin query format or keep with the sql format no matter what kind of persistence you are using, we convert it for you!
+You can even use Mongoid's Origin query format or keep with the SQL format no matter what kind of persistence you are using, we convert it for you!

 ## Requirements